• Skip to primary navigation

 9. Cotija

-It is not possible to debate Italian food versus Mexican food because they are both amazing!
-They both have their own staples and unique flavors.
-They also both have their own delicious cheese!
+It's impossible to debate Italian food versus Mexican food because they are both amazing in their unique and distinctive way.
+Both have their own staples and unique flavors.
+Both cuisines also have their own delicious cheese.

 While Italian food gets Parmesan, Mexican food gets cotija.
 Some say that cotija is the “Mexican Parmesan.”
 However, while it is used similarly to Parmesan cheese, there are some distinct differences.